Quick practical advice

 In 2007 a similar proposal made to governmental VIP’s in Indonesia was turned down, for the same reason.

 5/ Beware of fancy, professionally perfect looking web sites marketing stem cell transplantation.
-Read the text in detail and compare it with the copy of this short web site.
-If you wish to study the issues in depth, you may decide to consult the textbook for physicians “Fetal Precursor Cell Transplantation, BCRO Fetal Precursor Cell Transplantation” by E. Michael Molnar, M.D., posted as a new edition on amazon.com in January 2015.
+Read the text in detail and compare it with our BCRO web site.
+If you wish to study the issues in depth, you may decide to consult the textbook of 982 pages for physicians “Fetal Precursor Cell Transplantation, BCRO Fetal Precursor Cell Transplantation” by E. Michael Molnar, M.D., posted as a new edition on amazon.com in January 2015.

 7/ Further on in the 'Summary of Scientific Facts' you will learn thatembryonic stem cells are unusable for an actual patient treatment – due to their cancerogenicity - the fact that has been known in Europe and USSR/Russia for several decades’.
 It already happened in U.S.